-Inspection and enforcement of the NAP (including the Derogation) and Phosphorus Regulations is carried out by NIEA, an agency within the DAERA.
+Inspection and enforcement of the NAP (including the derogation) and Phosphorus Regulations is carried out by NIEA, an agency within the Department of the Environment (DOE).
 Further information on inspections and enforcement can be found in Section 12 of the NAP 2015-2018 and Phosphorus Regulations Guidance Booklet.